Buying and Selling Precious Metals

 The ASK price is the price the dealer is offering the product for sale to you.

 The difference between the BID and ASK is the "BID / ASK spread."

 In general, coins have a slightly wider BID / ASK spread than bars.
 And, higher weight products generally will have a tighter BID / ASK spread.
 For example, a 100 oz gold bar will almost always have a tighter BID / ASK spread than a 1 oz gold bar.
 This is due to the cost to manufacture the product; it takes almost as much effort to make the 1 oz bar as it does to make the 100 oz bar.

 When the time comes to sell some or all of your precious metals, be sure to consider your liquidity options.
 The Texas Bullion Depository does not buy or sell precious metals, but we can send your metals either directly back to you or to a dealer of your choice for liquidation.

 It's important to consider the same list of five items listed under How to Buy when conducting business with a precious metals dealer to sell your metals.
 Additionally, be sure you clearly understand how much the dealer will pay you for your items, and when and how you will be paid.

-Determining whether or not to physically hold your precious metals position, or to send to the Texas Bullion Depository for safekeeping is up to you.
-However, in most cases the cost for a private party to buy insurance per $100,000 is substantially more expensive than the total annual storage fees charged by the Texas Bullion Depository, which includes 100% insurance coverage in the price of our services.
+Determining whether or not to physically hold your precious metals position, or to send it to the Texas Bullion Depository for safekeeping, is up to you.
+However, in most cases, the cost for a private party to buy insurance per $100,000 is substantially more expensive than the total annual storage fees charged by the Texas Bullion Depository — and we include 100% insurance coverage in the price of our services.

 If you choose to store with the Texas Bullion Depository, you can rest assured that we will safely protect your assets.